-Gas Regulator & Gas Regulator Fittings
+Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

-Gas regulator with changeover valve and pigtailsThe primary function of an LPG gas regulator is to reduce the LPG gas bottle pressure to safe operating levels.
+The primary function of a gas regulator is as an LPG gas pressure regulator to reduce the LPG gas bottle pressure to safe operating levels.

 Inside an LPG bottle, pressure could range from 400 to 1200kPa.
-The gas regulator drops that to 2.75kPa, the standard operating pressure for gas appliances.

 In real-world scenarios, gas bottle pressure could vary with temperature, particularly if it’s located outdoors.

-How Does a Gas Regulator Work?
+How Does an LPG Gas Pressure Regulator Work?

 The diaphragm actuates when pressure changes and adjusts the inlet valve accordingly to produce a consistent output pressure.

-Gas regulators are essential to your LPG system for safe energy use in your home, business, BBQ, caravan, or motorhome.
+A gas regulator is essential to your LPG system for safe energy use in your home, business, BBQ, caravan, or motorhome.

-The pressure within an LPG gas bottle can be 400-1200 kPa vs the 2.75 kPa gas pressure typically required by LPG gas appliances.
+The pressure within an LPG gas bottle can be 400-1200 kPa vs the 2.75 kPa gas regulator pressure typically required by LPG gas appliances.

 LPG is Stored Under Pressure

-45kg gas bottlesLPG is stored under pressure as a liquid in a gas bottle.
+LPG is stored under pressure as a liquid in a gas bottle.

 It turns back into a gas when you release some of the pressure in the gas bottle by turning on your appliance.